pniewiejski/algorithms-playground/README.md

 ## Issues 🤕

-In case you found any error (of any kind) in this repo, please let me know!
+If you found an error (of any kind) in this repo or there is something else that you would like to point out, please let me know! 🙏